How to Defrost Prawns Safely

 - Rinse with cold water before using them

-NO, because a microwave essentially warms up the interior while defrosting anything, which can work if you have an already cooked dish, but for raw prawns or shellfish, it’s important that the defrosting process does not cook it.
-The meat can become semi cooked with the outer layer cooked and the inner layer still frozen.
-This will lead to an unevenly cooked dish.
+Nope, this is a bad idea!
+A microwave essentially warms up the interior of the dish which can work if you have an already cooked dish.
+But for prawns or other shellfish, it’s important that the defrosting process does not cook the meat as that would lead to an unevenly cooked dish.

-With brands like ITC Master Chef which source fresh prawns which are Individually Quick Frozen in easy to reseal bags, you can take out the quantity you want to use, and place the remaining back in the freezer.
-This ensures that you don’t have thaw everything at one go.
+Brands like ITC Master Chef use Individually Quick Frozen method in easy reseal bags within a few hours of sourcing.
+Which means you can take out the quantity you need and place the remaining back in the freezer.
+This ensures that you don’t have to thaw everything in one go.

-This is part 2 in a series of articles that we’ll be bringing to you about Prawns.
-Leave us a comment below and tell us what you think about our second part of Prawn 101.
-You can read Part 1 which talks about fresh vs. frozen prawns here.
+Note: This is part 2 of the Prawns 101 with ITC Master Chef series where we’ll be bringing to you articles about Prawns.
+You can read Part 1 fresh vs. frozen prawns here.
 Thanks to our friends at ITC Master Chef for making this series possible.

 Thank you for the advice re. defrosting frozen prawns